plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 ## Bayesian Reversible-jump MCMC

-Run BayesTraits again, specifying Dependent model, MCMC and, this time, specify the reversible-jump approach using the command
+:heavy_check_mark: Run BayesTraits again, specifying Dependent model, MCMC and, this time, specify the reversible-jump approach using the command

     rj exp 29

 The previous command also sets the prior.

-Type `run` to start, then when it finishes rename the output file _rjmcmc-dependent.txt_:
+:heavy_check_mark: Type `run` to start, then when it finishes rename the output file _rjmcmc-dependent.txt_:

     mv pelly.txt.Log.txt rjmcmc-dependent.txt

 The reversible-jump approach carries out an MCMC analysis in which the number of model parameters (the dimension of the model) potentially changes from one iteration to the next.
 The full model allows each of the 8 rate parameters to be estimated separately, while other models restrict the values of some rate parameters to equal the values of other rate parameters.
 The output contains a column titled **Model string** that summarizes the model in a string of 8 symbols corresponding to the 8 rate parameters q12, q13, q21, q24, q31, q34, q42, and q43.
 For example, the model string "'1 0 Z 0 1 1 0 2" sets q21 to zero (Z),  q13=q24=q42 (parameter group 0), q12=q31=q34 (parameter group 1), and q43 has its own non-zero value distinct from parameter groups 0 and 1.

 You could copy the "spreadsheet" part of the output file into Excel and sort by the model string column, but let's instead use Python to summarize the output file.

-Download (e.g. using curl) the file _btsummary.py_ and run it as follows:
+:heavy_check_mark: Download (e.g. using curl) the file _btsummary.py_ and run it as follows:

     curl -O https://plewis.github.io/assets/scripts/btsummary.py
-    module load python/3.8.1
+    module load python
     python3 btsummary.py

 This should produce counts of model strings.
 (If it doesn't, check to make sure your output file is named _rjmcmc-dependent.txt_ because _btsummary.py_ tries to open a file by that name.)
 Answer the following questions using the counts provided by _btsummary.py_:

 > :thinking: Which model string is most common?